 http://www.sensitivechoice.com/indoor-humidity/

-Controlling humidity by knowing what’s going on in your environment.
+Controlling humidity by knowing what’s going on in your environment:

 Insulate surfaces

-Un-insulated or conductive surfaces like aluminum window frame surfaces will still be at high risk of condensation, and mould issues.
+Un-insulated or conductive surfaces like aluminium window frame surfaces will still be at high risk of condensation, and mould issues.
 The more that can be done to insulate conductive surfaces from transferring cold temperatures from outside to inside, the less chance condensation may occur.
 Insulation consistency is of paramount importance especially in bathrooms where humidity can get extremely high, and condensation can easily occur.

 The warmer the surfaces are inside the building envelope, and the fewer air leaks, the more constant the temperature, and the more constant relative humidity.
 This is beneficial in warm and cold climates.